 At the end of the 1980s, the municipality became aware of the importance of safeguarding and protecting this heritage from the 1950s.
 This led to the development in 1992 of an urban and landscape architectural protection zone (ZPPAUP) , On the constructions of the 1950s, but also on the seaside villas of the late nineteenth, early twentieth century.
 This ZPPAUP is aimed in particular at stopping the rapid deterioration of buildings in the city center, with badly maintained or even overhauled facades.

 Notre-Dame church was classified as a historic monument in 1988, but it was not until 2002 that other major constructions of the Reconstruction were also built: the Protestant temple, the market, the Hélianthe and Ombre Blanche villas, The residence Foncillon, 2007, for the villa built by Pierre Marmouget rue du collège and 2011 for the Palais des Congrès.

 In 2010, the City of Royan, wishing to continue valuing its heritage, has applied for the Town of Art and History, which was awarded by the Ministry of Culture and Communication in January 2011.

-To know the history of the city and better understand its architecture, we advise you to visit the museum of Royan.
+To know the history of the city and to understand better its architecture, we advise you to visit the museum of Royan.

-To discover and visit Royan, consult the program of guided tours of the Tourist Office.
+To discover and visit Royan, consult the Tourist Office program of guided tours.